Click here for market leading GBP EURO exchange rates

 The long term chart at the top of this page shows how the GBP/EUR exchange rate has performed over the last few months.

-GBP/EUR is scoring 100 (out of 100) on our trend strength indicator, which indicates that this currency pair is in a strong downwards trend and is likely to keep falling.
+GBP/EUR is scoring 100 (out of 100) on our trend strength indicator, which indicates that this currency pair is in a strong upwards trend and is likely to keep rising.

 Todays GBP/EUR exchange rate summary